-Investment property is eligible for an asset-based loan, (typically offered by non-bank portfolio lender), which is where the lender considers the income the property will generate as the basis of qualifying you for the loan.
-This type of financing is especially beneficial to self-employed individuals or small-business owner, who don't have consistent W2 income.
+Investment property is eligible for an asset-based loan (typically offered by non-bank portfolio lender), which is where the lender considers the income the property will generate as the basis of qualifying you for the loan.
+This type of financing is especially beneficial to self-employed individuals or small-business owners who don't have consistent W2 income.

 The main reason to purchase property in the name of an LLC to limit your liability.
 For example, if someone injures themselves in the apartment and you own it in your name, they can come after your personal assets.

 The other reason to buy property in the name of an LLC is privacy concerns.
-This is especially true when buying a higher end property.
-In New York City, property records are public information, therefore if someone wants to look up your property information, they can, by merely searching public records for your name.
-However, if you purchase the property in the name of an LLC, your identity is shielded from public record.
+This is especially true when buying a higher-end property.
+In New York City, property records that detail the history of your home are public information.
+Therefore if someone wants to look up your property information, they can by merely searching public records for your name.
+However, if you purchase the property in the name of an LLC, your identity is shielded from public records.

 Condo vs. coop as investment property in NYC?

-In any event, condos are also easier to renovate and buy over single-family home and co-ops.
+In any event, condos are also easier to renovate and buy over single-family homes and co-ops.
 Moreover, condos are typically attractive options for students and foreigners.